Grant for wearable device incorporating behaviour change

 With BWA Research Fellow, Peter Slattery, Zan will lead the behaviour change research stream to design and implement real-time and adaptive dietary interventions for pre-diabetics, who comprise about 50% of the Australian population.

-The calibre of the project, which has a total value of $7.5M (of which $2.15M million is the CRC-P grant; the rest being made up of cash or in-kind contributions), is evidenced by the fact that, in this CRC-P funding round, just 1 in 5 applications were successful.
+The calibre of the project, which has a total value of $7.5M (of which $2.15M million is the CRC-P grant; the rest is being made up of cash or in-kind contributions), is evidenced by the fact that, in this CRC-P funding round, just 1 in 5 applications were successful.

 Nutromics was founded in 2017 with the purpose of leveraging technology to empower individuals to take greater control of their health and minimise the risk of chronic disease.